Skip to main content

 Wait for our free cooking-poll analysis (under 60 minutes)

-Our ops team opens the URL, identifies the voting engine, documents per-IP and per-day caps, notes any CAPTCHA, account-creation, or email gate, and confirms whether multi-vote-per-day is permitted.
-Analysis returns within 60 minutes in business hours, 4 hours overnight.
+Our ops team opens the URL, identifies the voting engine, documents the de-duplication method and any per-day voting caps, flags CAPTCHA type and any email or account gate, and notes whether ingredient-sponsor rules restrict who may vote.
+Analysis returns within 60 minutes during business hours and within 4 hours overnight.

 3. 3